Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 Born in Zurich, Switzerland, Frey received his architecture diploma in 1924 from the Institute of Technology in Winterthur, Switzerland.
 Frey apprenticed with the architect A. J. Arter in Zurich and worked in construction during school vacations.
 From 1924 through 1928 Frey worked in Belgium then was the first American to work for Corbusier, designing the Villa Savoye project among others.
 In 1928 Frey came to the US.
 Corbusier helped him get a job with architect A. Lawrence Kocher, also the managing editor of Architectural Record.

 One of their commissions was an office/apartment dual-use building for Kocher's brother, Dr. J. J. Kocher of Palm Springs.
 This project introduced Frey to the California desert, which was to become his home and the backdrop for his subsequent work.
-The building is still there, as of 2020 you can even rent it.
+The building is still there, as of 2021 you can even rent the apartment.

-Frey has become synonymous with desert modernism.
-In 1996, he was awarded the Neutra Award for Professional Excellence, and in 2010 a Star on the Palm Springs Walk of Stars.
+Frey is synonymous with desert modernism.
+In 1996, he was awarded the Neutra Award for Professional Excellence and in 2010 a Star on the Palm Springs Walk of Stars.
 The 2018 documentary Frey Part I: The Architectural Envoy was produced by Jake and Tracey Gorst.
 They released Frey: Part II in 2020.
+The definitive book, Albert Frey Inventive Modernist, was published in 2024.
 Bio adapted from Wikipedia.
 Many thanks to Catherine Westergaard Cramer for her extensive research.

 USModernist

-From 2011 to 2014, Campani and Schwarting Architects developed a site plan for the house to be located on a vacant lot at 39th Avenue and 50th Street.
-The NYC Landmarks Preservation Commission turned it down in 2014.
+In 2011, Campani and Schwarting Architects wanted to move it to a vacant lot at 39th Avenue and 50th Street in New York City.
+The NYC Landmarks Preservation Commission turned that down in 2014.
 In 2016, Architecture Record designated Aluminaire as one of the 125 most significant structures in the world.
 In 2017 it was moved to Palm Springs CA. Video of the move.
-It will be rebuilt at the Palm Springs Museum of Art and be open to the public, perhaps by 2023.
+It was rebuilt at the Palm Springs Museum of Art in 2024 and the exterior is viewable by the public.
+However, due to the City classifying it as a house as opposed to a sculpture or temporary structure, accessibility and other building code requirements prevent the public from going inside.

 USModernist